Careers, Advice and Guidance 2019/20 – The Beech Academy

-The Beech Academy are committed to ensure that all children and young people have opportunities to access a relevant careers, employability and enterprise programme.
+The Beech Academy are committed to ensuring that all children and young people have opportunities to access a relevant careers, employability and enterprise programme.
 The Beech Academy vision for Careers, Employability and Enterprise sits within our aim of:

-We are an academy that caters for children with a wide range of special needs including Autistic Spectrum Disorder and moderate learning difficulties.
+We are an academy that caters for children with a wide range of special needs including Autistic Spectrum Condition and moderate learning difficulties.
 Our aim is to ensure that all students are prepared for the challenges of the 21st century.
 For the students at the academy this will mean:

-- Helping them gain qualifications
+Helping them gain qualifications:

-- Preparing them for the next steps in their education and working life
+Preparing them for the next steps in their education and working life

-- Developing the skills for independence
+Developing the skills for independence

-At The Beech Academy we believe that all young people and parents will need advice, guidance and support in working towards and planning for the future after leaving the academy.
+At The Beech Academy, we believe that all young people and parents will need advice, guidance and support in working towards and planning for the future after leaving the Academy.
 Parental involvement is seen as an integral part of careers, employability and enterprise education.

 The Beech Academy will be supported by The Evolve Trust to provide a relevant and personalised Careers, Employability and Enterprise programme for students at the appropriate stage in their learning.
 This programme will ensure it meets the statutory requirements and guidance from DfE and embed the regional Local Enterprise Partnership (D2N2) Careers, Employability and Enterprise Framework.
 This framework consists of 10 key goals which young people should have the opportunity of developing before they leave full time education:

 Invest in themselves, recognise their own strengths and values, `and take responsibility for developing their work readiness skills and behaviours.
 Self-motivated.